In this article

 Complete a Commission-approved Basic Recruit Program.

-After the BAT, you must complete a basic training program approved by the Criminal Justice Standards & Training Commission (CJSTC), at a Commission-certified training school.
-Basic training takes 770 total hours of instruction.
+After the BAT, you must complete a program approved by the Criminal Justice Standards & Training Commission (CJSTC), at a Commission-certified training school.
+The basic program takes 770 total hours of instruction.
 If you want to work for state law enforcement agencies or in corrections, you’ll attend separate, specific academies for those positions.

 Pass the State Officer Certification Examination.